 Saturday, April 24, my mom exhibited symptoms.
 As she’s a senior citizen, this crushed my heart, being a pessimist worrywart.
 She was still hopeful, thinking she’d be negative, but I know she was already positive.

 Monday, April 26, D Day.
 I found out that it was Red Cross who processed the test.
 I got my test results online (through this site), and thankfully I tested negative.
-My brother got his results online as well, but unfortunately he tested negative.
+My brother got his results online as well, but unfortunately he tested positive.
 His wife tried searching for her test results, but no results were found.
 I couldn’t find the results for my mom and younger brother as well.

 Tuesday, April 27.
 The barangay health worker (BHW) finally got most of the test results.
 Unfortunately my fears were validated – my mom tested positive.
 The health worker asked if we want to have those who tested positive transferred to an isolation facility.
 I asked where, but the BHW couldn’t provide an answer; they have to file a request first, and only upon approval will they know where.